alexa221/Predicting-Intimate-Partner-Violence-using-ML-algorithms/README.md

 - [@Tesfamariam Mulugeta Abuhay](https://www.github.com/TesfamariamAbuhay)

-# Hi, I'm Alexander Takele Mengesha! 👋
+# Hi, We are authors of this project! 👋

 ## Authors Github